charlieschwabacher/gestalt/docs/getting-started.md

 ```

 A couple things are going on here - first Gestalt needs to add the `'pgcrypto'`
-extension because we will use it to generate uuids (I'll explain more about this
+extension in order to generate uuids (I'll explain more about this later), and
-later), and then we are creating tables for the two types we added, `users` and
+then we are creating tables for the two types we added, `users` and `posts`.
-`posts`.

 Looking first at the `users` table, the email and password hash columns are
 straightforward.
 We can see that the `email` column is `UNIQUE` because we added
 the `@unique` directive, and that both of the columns have type `text`
 corresponding to `String` in our GraphQL schema.

-The `id` and `seq` columns could be a little surprising.
+The `id` and `seq` columns are a little more surprising.
 You might expect a
 single column `id SERIAL PRIMARY KEY` for the `id` field.
 Instead `id` has
 type `uuid`, and we have an additional column `seq` with type `SERIAL`.